 BMW Airhead Motorcycles:

-often heard as starter relay chattering, and sometimes the starter motor
+is often heard as starter relay chattering.
+Sometimes the starter motor

-solenoid will chatter and the engine does not want to start.
+solenoid will chatter ...and the engine does not rotate & start.
+Also: /5 peculiarities

-***NOTE!
-This article deals with the described problem.
-It does not deal directly with no starting functions, sounds, etc., at all.
-HOWEVER, the /5 motorcycles have another peculiarity, that is part of the circuitry that IS described in this article.
-So, a brief mention of it in this paragraph.
+The /5 motorcycles have another peculiarity, that is part of the circuitry that is described in the below article, so, a brief mention of it in this paragraph.
 The transistor inside the /5 starter relay (no other Airhead model after the /5 has a transistor in the starter relay) requires a connection to ground in order to operate.
-This grounding is done by the circuitry inside the alternator's Voltage Regulator!...yes, really.
+This grounding is done by the circuitry inside the alternator's Voltage Regulator! ...yes, really.
 If that VR is faulty, the GEN lamp will NOT illuminate with key on, engine off.
 Of course, the same effect is seen if the alternator ROTOR is open.
 To eliminate the rotor and prove that the VR is likely OK, simply SHORT D- to Df terminals on the alternator.
 If the lamp then illuminates, the rotor is likely open-circuited.
 If not, then you need to do further testing...bad lamp? or?

 As far as I know, BMW NEVER FIXED THIS PROBLEM!
-If you purchase a new starter relay from BMW for a /5, and open it up, PLEASE do let me know if it was factory modified ....or not ....and please send me closeup photos of the outside and the innards.
+If you purchase a brand-new starter relay from BMW for a /5, and open it up, PLEASE do let me know if it was factory modified ....or not ....and please send me closeup photos of the outside and the innards.
 NO ONE ever has done this for me!

 'Cricket' was a name coined by "OAK" Okleshen.
 He did more than one article for BMW MOA News (now BMW-ON) on this problem.
 One reference to a fairly complete version will be found in the March 1977 issue of BMW News (further information in October 1977) (and a reprinted article April 1978), and an edited major excerpt will be found in the Chitech BMW Electric School Manual in Appendix F. That is THE best BMW Airhead electrics manual ever published, and still available, see https://bmwmotorcycletech.info/url.htm or https://bmwmotorcycletech.info/manuals.htm